 Crosley Engine Family Tree

-One byproduct of Crosley's war effort was the production of a, lightweight four cylinder engine for auxiliary power for field equipment, aboard PT boats and B-17 bombers.
+One byproduct of Crosley's war effort was the production of a lightweight four cylinder engine for auxiliary power for field equipment, aboard PT boats and B-17 bombers.
 The unique little mill was fabricated from sheet metal rather than cast iron.
 It had its beginning at Taylor Engines, Inc., Oakland, California.
 Taylor Engines was a 3 man company, consisting of a machinist named Jess, a draftsman named Joe Smith and Lloyd M. Taylor, the man with a dream.
 Taylor was a self-taught mechanical genius.
 Taylor knew the trouble with high compression engines had to do with thermal efficiency.
 At the high compression ratios needed to get lots of horse power out of a small displacement engine you could get violent denotation at unwanted times, sending shock waves through the block, canceling any gains in efficiency, and possibly destroying the engine.
 Taylor's obsession was to figure out why that happened, so he could make it stop.
 As he came to see it, the stumbling lay in the inherent properties of cast iron, the standard material for engine blocks.
 Technology of the time did not allow castings thinner than 1/4 inch, thicker in most places.
 Taylor calculated that temperatures could rise to over 600 degrees on one side of an engine block wall in spite of the coolant flowing past the other side.
 Hot spots around the combustion chamber acts as a spark plug, causing the pre-ignition.
 A thin, uniform wall thickness would dissipates heat rapidly, allowing higher compression.

 Taylor X-24 Front